SruthiKorembathe/CICDImplementation/Template-REST-API.md

 _Why documentation like this?_

-This page pulls togeter conversations you have with consumers of your API and JSON.
+This page pulls together conversations you have with consumers of your API and JSON.
 If you have _one consumer only_, it may not be worth effort to document;
 however, you may find that you get a later second, or third consumer, and